 Similar to cashew nuts, the solidified cream at the top of coconut milk is full of fats, oils, and flavor.
 When the can separates, the solidified part of coconut milk can be whipped into a frosting or folded into batters.
 Alternatively, the entire can of coconut milk can be added to recipes in place of milk.
 The fact that coconut cream sets when cold also makes it ideal for raw desserts.
 Ideally, full fat coconut milk cans are the ones to look for when shopping for vegan dessert recipes.

 Our wildCREAMERY Cream Cheese alternative is a tasty, dairy-free source of flavor and texture when creating vegan dishes.
 Featuring only natural, raw, whole-food ingredients, it’s a great way to give your baking that luscious, cream cheese flavor you and your friends crave.

-Dairy-free, vegan, and creamery buttery goodness is what you’ll find from our wildCREAMERY Butter alternatives.
-You’ll find both an Oat Butter and a European Style Butter that are both cultured with wildbrine’s ferments.
-Healthy and delicious, feel free to use them where you would normally use butter.
+Dairy-free, vegan, and creamery buttery goodness is what you’ll find from our wildCREAMERY Butter alternative.
+Our European Style Butter is cultured with wildbrine’s ferments.
+Healthy and versatile, feel free to use it where you would normally use butter.

 Light, bright, and sweet, this lemon bar recipe boasts the addition of live probiotics thanks to the addition of wildbrine Organic Kraut blended into the filling.
 This dairy-free dessert gets its creaminess from raw cashews that are soaked overnight.
 Coconut cream adds richness and maple syrup sweetens.
 Due to the raw nature of this dessert, it is also high in magnesium, copper, vitamin E and riboflavin (B2).
 Basically, it’s a healthy dish disguised as dessert.
 Pair it with some chilled glasses of lemonade on a patio in the summer for a sweet treat that delivers health on the side.